CLTS FS Instructions Module 7 - School and Work

-Does the child's physical health or stamina level cause the child to miss over 50% of school or classes or to require home education?
+Does the child’s physical health or stamina level cause them to miss over 50 percent of school and classes or require home education?

-Unlike most questions on the CLTS FS, this one focuses on physical conditions only.
-This question is needed for children with physical disabilities who might be able to do their ADLs/IADLs but are unable to participate in school due to their physical condition.
+Unlike most questions on the Children's Long-Term Functional Screen (CLTS FS), this focuses on physical health conditions for children with physical disabilities who might be able to do their Activities of Daily Living (ADLs)/Instrumental Activities of Daily Living (IADLs) but are unable to participate in school due to their condition.

 This includes children who go to school but miss more than half of their classes due to therapies, treatments, or rest periods needed due to their condition.
-This does not include children who are present at school but have difficulties participating as a result of medication side effects, such as sedation.
+This does not include children who are present at school but have difficulties participating because of medication side effects, such as fatigue.

-If the child is not currently in school because of summer vacation or school holiday, but the current condition is such that the child would miss 50% if school were in session, the screener would check "Yes."
+If the child is not currently in school because of a school holiday but the child would miss over 50 percent if school were in session, the screener would check “Yes.”

-If the child has not missed school, but has a new diagnosis or an increase in the child's health needs that will most likely cause them to miss 50% because of their treatment or condition, the screener would check "Yes."
+If the child has not missed school but a new diagnosis or increase in health needs will most likely cause them to miss over 50 percent, the screener would check “Yes.”

-Does the child's emotional or behavioral needs result in the child having failing grades, repeated truancy and/or expulsion; suspension; and/or inability to conform to school or work schedule more than 50% of the time.
+Do the child’s emotional or behavioral needs result in failing grades, repeated truancy, expulsion, suspension, and/or the inability to conform to school or work schedule more than 50 percent of the time?

-This question refers to the child's current situation or needs within the past six months.
-Do not check this for children who only need in-school supports for emotional or behavioral problems (that question is available on the Mental Health page).
-This is checked for the child who is in an alternative educational environment due to their emotional or behavioral needs.
-If a child can function well in a special school for children with emotional disorders but cannot function in a public school setting, the screener answers "Yes" to this question.
+This question refers to the child’s needs within the past six months.
+Do not check this for children who use in-school supports for emotional or behavioral problems (that question is available on the Mental Health page).
+Check “Yes” if the child is in and can function well in a special school for children with emotional disorders, but cannot function in a public school setting.

 Is the child currently home-schooled?

-If the child is home-schooled for any reason, select "Yes" for this question.
-This does not include home bound instruction offered by the school district.
-Home-school does not include any virtual education programs such as Wisconsin Virtual Academy.
+If the child is home-schooled for any reason, select “Yes” for this question.
+This does not include homebound instruction offered by the school district or any virtual education programs, such as Wisconsin Virtual Academy.